doug-moen/openscad2/new_geometry/Geometry_Processor.md

 # The Geometry Processing Model

+## Geometric Representations

+The primary representation used by the RHg geometry engine is functional.
+Every shape contains a distance function, which computes the signed distance to the nearest surface from any [x,y,z] point in space.
+This functional representation is used for fast preview (it takes the place of OpenCSG).
+STL export by default occurs by constructing a mesh from the functional representation.

+A shape may optionally contain other representations.
+A polyhedral shape may contain a mesh representation.
+If the mesh is available, that's what's used for STL export.

+B-Spline representations can also be supported in this way.

+Colour and material information also has a functional representation.
+A shape may optionally have one or more attribute functions, which map every point in the shape's interior and surface onto attribute values, which are then mapped onto colour and material specifications during export, in whatever manner is appropriate, based on the capabilities of the 3D printer being used.

+This is a very general model: it permits an arbitrary number of user defined numeric attributes to be defined at each point within the printed shape.
+This generality is needed to support future 3D printing technology, such as HP's Multi-Jet Fusion technlogy:

+> The long-term vision for HP Multi Jet Fusion technology is to create parts with controllably variable—even quite
+> different—mechanical and physical properties within a single part or among separate parts processed simultaneously in
+> the working area.
+This is accomplished by controlling the interaction of the fusing and detailing agents with each other,
+> with the material to be fused, and with additional transforming agents.
+>
+> Examples of controllably variable properties that are potentially achievable
+> with HP Multi Jet Fusion technology include:
+> * Accuracy and detail
+> * Opacity or translucency (for plastics)
+> * Surface roughness, textures, and friction
+> * Strength, elasticity, and other material characteristics
+> * Color (surface and embedded)
+> * Electrical and thermal conductivity

+## Modeling Language

 The new modeling language has two subsets:
 * A high level, abstract, implementation-independent subset.
   Easy to use and suitable for novices and designers.